The following resources are available to students, faculty and staff to promote academic excellence.

 Information regarding Pre-Registration, Adjustment, Drop/Add and Summer Session.

-The mission of Disability Resources is to create an accessible and inclusive learning environment where disability is recognized as an aspect of diversity.
-The goals and objectives of Disability Resources are to:
+The mission of Accessibility Services is to create an accessible and inclusive learning environment where disability is recognized as an aspect of diversity.
+The goals and objectives of Accessibility Services are to: